shazow/ssh-chat/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies both within project spaces (such as inside the offic and in public spaces when an individual is representing the project or its community.
+This Code of Conduct applies both within project spaces (such as inside the chat) and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed